 - Recognizing and accepting our own and other’s feelings

-The physical dimension of wellness includes the things we usually associate with physical well-being – diet, exercise, and sleep.
+The physical dimension of wellness addresses the things we usually associate with health – diet, exercise, movement, and sleep.

 We can improve our physical wellness by: